AThilenius/VoxelCraft/README.md

 VoxelCraft
 ==========

-Right now, only OS X will be supported although the code "should" be cross-platform.
+Right now, only Windows will be supported although the code "should" be cross-platform.